May 24, 2019 / Educational

 Beaded Jewelry

-Hand Stamped/Engraved Jewelry
+Hand Stamped or Engraved Jewelry

 This is one of the most popular types of handmade jewelry today.
 Hand stamping allows a maker to easily create personalized custom jewelry for customers.
 It only requires simple tools and techniques, so it's an easy craft to begin.
 Designs are created by hammering a metal stamp impression onto metal with a heavy hammer.
 Most of these tools are readily available to hobbyists and professionals alike.